 Insider's Guide to EBF

 The Insider’s Guide to the EBF major contains detailed information about program requirements, strategies for success in the EBF program and a complete listing of courses that will count towards EBF degree requirements.
 All students are urged to review this document.
-There are three versions of the Insider’s Guide for the general option depending upon when a student entered Penn State and one version for the ENLMN option – please make sure you are using the right guide.

 In addition, check out the List of Summertime Courses that EBF students can take during the summer sessions.